crs4/deep_framework/docs/develop_a_detector/how_to_develop_a_detector.md

 python3 test_creator.py
 ```

 This command generates the scripts to test all the algorithms (detection and feature extraction) installed on the platform.
-For detection algorithms, the tests are created in the following path:
+For detection algorithms, the tests are created in this [path](../../detector/detector_tests/test_scripts).
-![alt text]detector/detector_tests/test_scripts

 To run a test, from the main folder, run the desired script.
 Example:
 ```
 ./detector/detector_tests/test_scripts/my_test.sh